nikogura/nikogura.com/NikOguraResumeShortForm.md

 ## Terrace: 2023 - Present Director of Cloud Infrastructure and Security, Chief Information Officer

-* Replatformed DeFi/ CeFi Crypto Trading proof-of-concept from GCP/GKE to AWS/EKS and finally to AWS/Talos Linux (Immutable Kubernetes).

-* Built a cloud-agnostic, secure, planet-scalable Kubernetes platform across multiple cloud providers and on-prem installations.
+* Built a multi-cloud, hybrid Kubernetes platform across multiple cloud providers and on-prem systems.

 * Secured company IP during critical moment of turnover.
+Recovered company systems in a matter of hours.

+* Led Observability efforts as part of Engineering Management.
+Designed systems, and educated, engineers on how to create systems that can be monitored in a performant and scalable manner.
+Reduced Monitoring spend by a factor of 100x.

-* Took over as Head of Engineering.
-Expanded a globally distributed engineering team to re-architect Terrace's core product from the ground up into a performant platform for DeFi, CeFi and Cryptocurrency trading.
-This system combines Fintech, Blockchain, and Security, and has latencies measured in miliseconds.
-Brought Terrace's product to success launch.
+* Promoted to CIO and acting Head of Engineering.
+Led a globally distributed team to re-architect Terrace's core product from the database up to meet all business requirements for a performant platform for DeFi, CeFi and Cryptocurrency trading.
+This system combines Fintech, Blockchain, Observability and Security on Kubernetes.
+Launched Terrace's flagship product in less than 3 months from takeover.

-* Led Observability - designing systems, and educating, demonstrating, mentoring engineers on how to write software and make systems that can be monitored in a performant and scalable manner.

-## Amazon Web Services: 2022 - 2023  *Systems Development Engineer*, *Senior DevOps Consultant*
+## Amazon Web Services: 2022 - 2023  Systems Development Engineer, Senior DevOps Consultant

 * Implemented automation processes to ensure the security and maintenance of Amazon Global Accelerator systems for FedRamp.